jyswjjgdwtdtj/CsGrafeq/CsGrafeq/CsGrafeq.Shapes/README.md

    - Getter extends to `GeometryGetter`
      - ActionName as `String`
      - Parameters as `GeometryShape[]`, refers to the shapes it based on.
-     - AddToChangeEvent(handler as `ShapeChangedHandler`, subShape as `GeometryShape`) as `Void`, handler should be the `RefreshValues` method of the shape, subShape should be the shape.
+     - Attach(handler as `ShapeChangedHandler`, subShape as `GeometryShape`) as `Void`, handler should be the `RefreshValues` method of the shape, subShape should be the shape.
 It attachs the shape a sub-shape to the shape, or shape tree.
 The method will be invoked when the sub-shape is created.

 When a `GeometryShape` is changed:\
 1.Modify values of itself directly.
 (This may be caused by user's action, or from its `Parameter`)